w3c/badging/explainer.md

 That means when the page isn't open, you could have the badge indicator update every once in awhile, but have no guarantee that it would be up to date.

-(Also, the Periodic Background Sync API is not yet implemented.)
+(Also, the Periodic Background Sync API is not yet implemented in any browser, though it is in an origin trial in Chrome.)

 It's possible that the use of Push API and Periodic Background Sync together is "good enough": high-priority notices (that show a notification) come in through